 In 2007 the band had expanded, developed and progressed their sound.
 Also produced by long-time friend Steve Albini, the album brought the band to Exile On Mainstream Records.
 Two massive European tours and appearance on the label’s own roadshow, the mighty Blisstrain saw them gaining serious attention from European crowds.
 The album got voted Album of the Month in Germany’s leading Alternative music magazine VISIONS and remains the highest selling release to date on the label.

-Demons overtaken, West Thordson spent the following years after the release of “Dry Land” by finding balance creating music.
+Demons overtaken, West Thordson spent the following years after the release of “Dry Land” by finding balance creating music, while the other members of AWITN went on to forma short-lived project called WIVE.
 He moved out of the old school house and cultivated an old, deserted farm house that he turned into a living place and studio.
 A new A WHISPER IN THE NOISE was born and future created by cutting ropes with the past.
 West teamed up with seminal violinist Sonja Larson, who has been part of an earlier AWITN incarnation before during the years of 2003-2006 and future started to shape up.
-Alongside, creating muiic for movies and films, among them such renowned projects like the soundtrack for “The Art Of The Steal”, an award-winning documentary that follows the struggle for control of Dr. Albert C. Barnes’ 25 billion dollar collection of modern and post-impressionist art by Don Argott, West kept busy with creating what eventually became a new A WHISPER IN THE NOISE album.
+Alongside, creating music for movies and films, among them such renowned projects like the soundtrack for “The Art Of The Steal”, an award-winning documentary that follows the struggle for control of Dr. Albert C. Barnes’ 25 billion dollar collection of modern and post-impressionist art by Don Argott, West kept busy with creating what eventually became a new A WHISPER IN THE NOISE album.
 He abandoned the idea of getting a drummer involved and taught himself playing drums and recorded the tracks without an engineer or producer, mixing the album himself and having it mastered by Exile On Mainstream’s own mastering guru Stefan Brüggemann (Ostinato, Beehoover, The Antikaroshi, Wino a.o.).
-Sonja Larson became an integral part in the creational process and she not only plays violin but adds voice and songwriting skills to the whole album.
-The result is a coherent view on two individuals teaming up to create what can only be described as true honest music by keeping the categorization out for the business folk.
-That’s not us, as you might know by now!
+Sonja Larson became an integral part in the creational process.

 Following the approach to songwriting with a somewhat field-inspiring attitude that takes influences not only from music but nature, its power and sounds.
-AWITN in 2012 are much more focussed and let sound overtake the talking instead of trying to picture feelings through sound.
+AWITN let sound overtake the talking instead of trying to picture feelings through sound.
 This might sound academic but just go and listen yourself: try to picture yourself walking a wide field or meadow in late summer and not only listen to the insect sounds and the wind moving the grass but also what’s underneath these sounds: a certain power of nature to prevail the inner struggles of one’s self.
-If you are blessed by the ability to dig into this you will find the beauty of “To Forget” – the long-awaited new album.